 The Hole in the Wall Pub claims to be the longest pub in Ireland and has the longest continuous bar counter.
-It was originally a coach house and dates to the mid 1650’s.
-During these times, merchants, noblemen and servants of the king would travel to the city on horses or by coach and stay overnight at Inn’s this this one.
-The sign read ‘Ye Signe of Ye Blackhorse’ and came from the fact that in those days inn owners would hang up a picture of an animal, such as a horse, outside their pub instead of a name as only few people could read and so this picture would give this Inn it’s original name.
+It was originally a coach house and dates to the mid-1650s.
+During these times, merchants, noblemen, and servants of the king would travel to the city on horses or by coach and stay overnight at Inn’s this one.
+The sign read ‘Ye Signe of Ye Blackhorse’ and came from the fact that in those days owners of Inns would hang up a picture of an animal, such as a horse, outside their pub instead of a name as only a few people could read.
 It changed into a tavern in the 18o0’s (a place where people could eat and drink) and as it is located right beside the Phoenix Park where many public speeches were made.
-This, therefore, became a popular spot and one of the speakers, Daniel O’Connell; even brewed the ale which was sold in the Blackhorse Tavern.
-Later in the century, the British Army were located in the McKee Barracks in the Phoenix Park between 1891 and 1922, the soldiers would sometimes sneak off and go to the tavern for a pint of beer!
+This, therefore, became a popular spot, and one of the speakers, Daniel O’Connell; even brewed the ale which was sold in the Blackhorse Tavern.
+Later in the century, the British Army was located in the McKee Barracks in the Phoenix Park between 1891 and 1922, the soldiers would sometimes sneak off and go to the tavern for a pint of beer!
 The owner of the pub at the time, Levinus Doyle, served the men through a hole in the park wall – hence the name.